 But many consumers have been turned away from the arena or left out of pocket for the actions of rogue ticket sellers, and recently the Digital Minister, Margot James, urged the public not to use Viagogo, one of the four second-hand ticket websites that the Advertising Standards Authority (ASA) took action against earlier in the year.

-Under such a ruling, second-hand ticket websites are now banned from not including all charges and fees that apply to buyers at the start of the booking process to ensure that consumers can make an informed choice before buying.
+The ASA ruling banned second-hand ticket websites from not including all charges and fees that apply to buyers at the start of the booking process to ensure that consumers can make an informed choice before buying.

-Sarah Garner, solicitor at DAS Law, explains where the law stands and how to avoid being ripped off and on the wrong side of the fence.
+Sarah Garner, solicitor at DAS Law explains where the law stands and how to avoid being ripped off and getting on the wrong side of the fence…

 Are ticket touts still allowed to operate in the UK?